 The more concerning issue is politicians not comprehending their role in government.
 You see, the government is supposed to define the name of our human game.
-The job of government is not to act like a referee of laissez-faire gameplay and then retroactively attempt to infer from the undesirable infractions what the game should have looked like.
+The government’s job is not to act like a referee of laissez-faire gameplay and then retroactively attempt to infer from the undesirable infractions what the game should have looked like.

 No Master Plan

-The United States, with all its might, is a country lacking a master-plan for humanity in sync with nature’s relativity.
+The United States, with all its might, is a country lacking a master plan for humanity in sync with nature’s relativity.
 Despite such omission, our practices have been copied and implemented feverishly around the world.
 Which begs the question, who really is the greatest fool?

 The role of government is to protect the long of our collective evolutionary interests.
-Interests subjugated to the undeniable rule of nature, with the government responsible for the definition and optimization of human gameplay in sync with nature’s gameplay.
+Interests are subjugated to the undeniable rule of nature, with the government responsible for the definition and optimization of human gameplay in sync with nature’s gameplay.

 Raise The Bar